-As a rider Jarno Janssen had 45 Grand Prix race starts.
-After participating in the Dutch TT with a wild card three times he raced in the 250cc class for two and a half years and entered the 500cc class once (Le Mans 2001).
-Next to racing in GP’s Janssen was active at an international level in the European championship and in World Supersport.
-In his final year as an active rider (2005) he began working as a team manager.
-In that role he worked for several teams in Supersport and Grand Prix before he became RW Racing GP team manager in 2013.
+As a driver, Jarno Janssen has started a Grand Prix 45 times.
+After having started three times with a wild card in the TT in Assen, he raced for 2.5 years in the 250cc class and once in the 500cc (Le Mans 2001).
+In addition to the GPs, Janssen was active at international level in the European Championship and the Supersport World Championship.
+In his last active racing year (2005), Jarno Janssen was not only a driver, but also a team manager.
+He held that position with various teams in the Supersport class and in the Grand Prix until he became team manager at RW Racing GP in 2013.

-“As a former racer I understand what moves a rider.
-I know the frustration of having points at your fingertips but not being able to grab them.
-I know what it feels like to lack confidence in the bike.
-For me that was the reason to quit halfway through the season in 2002: I was racing a 250cc machine with the forks from a Superbike.
-I was at the limit all the time and I had crashed so hard and so often that I was afraid of pushing the bike.
-Quitting halfway through the season was an emotional decision that I have regretted.
-Nowadays when I hear a rider complaining about having no feeling in the front, I sometimes can’t help thinking: ‘boy, you don’t know what you’re talking about’, but in the same time I fully understand.
+I know the frustration of being close to points, but just not being able to grab them.
+I know how it feels when you don’t trust the machine.
+That was the reason for me to retire midway through the 2002 season: I was riding a 250cc machine with a Superbike front fork.
+I was constantly driving so close to the limit and had already fallen so hard a few times that I didn’t dare to push anymore.
+Leaving halfway through the season was an emotional decision that I later regretted.
+When a driver is now complaining that he has no feeling in the front, I sometimes think ‘oh, you don’t know what you’re saying’, but I also understand.

-It is not my most important task to coach a rider.
-As far as that is concerned, it doesn’t matter that I have raced myself.
-What is important, is that I know how the racing world works, and that I know what is needed to get the right person in the right place.
-That is my main task: make sure we have the right people, make sure those people are working with motivation and make sure we have the budget to facilitate them in doing their job.
+Coaching riders is not my main job.
+It doesn’t matter if I raced myself.
+What is important is that I know how racing works and what it takes to have the right people in the right places.
+That is my most important task: taking care of the right people, ensuring that those people are motivated to carry out their tasks and ensuring the budget to facilitate them.

 When I raced, we often didn’t even have a team manager.
 We arranged much more ourselves.
 But we are no longer